Semi-Parametric Inducing Point Networks and Neural Processes: Introduction

-\paragraph{Contributions} In summary, we introduce a semi-parametric neural architecture inspired by inducing point methods whose key component is a novel cross-attention mechanism between data and inducing points.
-It's the first general-purpose semi-parametric architecture with the following characteristics: \begin{enumerate} \item Linear time and space complexity in the size and the dimension of the data during training. \item The ability to learn a compact encoding of the training set for downstream applications.
-As a result, at inference time, computational complexity does not depend on training set size. \end{enumerate}
+\paragraph{Contributions} In summary, we introduce SPIN, a semi-parametric neural architecture inspired by inducing point methods that is the first to achieve the following characteristics: \begin{enumerate} \item Linear time and space complexity in the size and the dimension of the data during training. \item The ability to learn a compact encoding of the training set for downstream applications.
+As a result, at inference time, computational complexity does not depend on training set size. \end{enumerate} We use SPIN as the basis of the IPNP, a probabilistic model that enables performing meta-learning with context sizes that are larger than what existing methods support and that achieves high accuracy on important real-world tasks such as genotype imputation.